auth0/docs/articles/scopes/current/index.md

 * From an [application](/applications), to verify the identity of a user and get basic profile information about the user, such as their email or picture.
 In this scenario, the scopes available to you include those implemented by the [OpenID Connect](/protocols/oidc) protocol.
 For details, refer to [OpenID Connect Scopes](/scopes/current/oidc-scopes).

 * In an [API](/apis), to implement access control.
-In this case, you need to define custom scopes for your API and then identify these scopes so that calling applications can use them.
+In this case, you need to define custom scopes (or permissions, if using our [Authorization core feature set or Authorization Extension](/authorization/concepts/core-vs-extension)) for your API and then identify them so that calling applications can use them.
 For details, refer to [API Scopes](/scopes/current/api-scopes).

 * From an application, to call an API that has implemented its own custom scopes.
 In this case, you need to know which custom scopes are defined for the API you are calling.
 For an example of calling a custom API from an application, see [Sample Use Cases: Scopes and Claims](/scopes/current/sample-use-cases#request-custom-API-access)